 Budget audio interfaces, such as Behringer interfaces, typically won’t have quality preamplifiers within them.
 As a result, you might have to invest in a better audio interface such as the GoXLR, GoXLR Mini, or a Focusrite 2i2.

 These products use Midas preamplifiers that produce 70db of gain and satiate what the SM7B needs to deliver the best sound possible.
-The GoXLR additionally gives you the ability to change EQ preferences, and you’ll have the option of muting the Microphone which the SM7B doesn’t have a button or switch for.
+The GoXLR additionally allows you to change EQ preferences, and you’ll have the option of muting the microphone, which the SM7B doesn’t have a button or switch for.

 Alternatively, you can purchase a preamplifier as a standalone.
-There are portable preamps that can be attached between the Microphone and the Audio Interface, which will boost the signal’s gain.
-I would recommend purchasing a Cloudlifter or a Triton Audio Fethed; these two preamps produce an extra 27db of gain while having low noise interference within the signal.
-There are also larger preamps with different controls for EQ built into them, so you can change how your Microphone will sound before it gets sent to your Livestream.
+Portable preamps can be attached between the microphone and the audio interface, boosting the signal’s gain.
+I recommend purchasing a Cloudlifter or a Triton Audio Fethed; these two preamps produce an extra 27db of gain while having low noise interference within the signal.
+There are also larger preamps with different controls for EQ, so you can change how your microphone will sound before it gets sent to your live stream.

-Purchasing the SM7B new gives you a choice of two different windscreens within the box.
-There’s a smaller and larger variant, I would try both of them to see which you prefer in your audio recordings.
-Windscreens are designed to prevent any popping sounds that may happen when you talk into the Microphone.
+Purchasing the new SM7B allows you to choose two different windscreens within the box.
+There’s a smaller and larger variant, so I recommend trying both of them to see which you prefer in your audio recordings.
+Windscreens are designed to prevent any popping sounds from happening when you talk into the microphone.
 There are also 3rd party windscreens for the SM7B, but it’s worthwhile trying the provided windscreens as they have been created specifically for the SM7B.